 The life of a hunter-gatherer may seem romantic, gathering berries, digging up tubers and hunting game, but the reality is tough.
 We were joined by two of the village elders to go hunting for spring hare.
 Not knowing what may happen, how the hares would be caught or even if we / they would be successful in the hunt, we headed out into the bush.

 The spring hare lives in burrows, as many of the Kalahari’s mammals do.
 So the first task was to find active burrows, ones with fresh tracks leading down the holes and of course fresh poo!
-Having found a possible burrow, a long poll with a hook on the end, was passed, pushed and pulled down the burrows – to hook a spring hare.
+Having found a possible burrow, a long pole with a hook on the end, was passed, pushed and pulled down the burrows – to hook a spring hare.

 The sunsets on our time with the Bushman